fisherxue/QuartusModelSimSetupLinux/README.md

 # QuartusModelSimSetupLinux
 Setup for Quartus and ModelSim on Linux.
 Useful for (for example) CPEN 211 and CPEN 311 at UBC

-This was done on Pop!OS 19.04, an Ubuntu derivative
+This was done on Pop!OS 19.04, an Ubuntu derivative.

+Hardware (that may matter):

+AMD Ryzen 3600

+MSI B450 Gaming Pro Carbon AC

+Kernel: 5.0.0-27-generic

+With this, I was able to get the CPEN 311 lab 0 sample to work.
+Will post a video when I get the time.

+Please see ```installed.txt``` for current installed packages.

 Doing it on Windows is substantially easier.